Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Abstract

 \section{Abstract}

 Hybrid (and impact) systems are dynamical systems experiencing both continuous and discrete transitions.
 In this work, we derive necessary and sufficient conditions for when a given differential form is invariant, with special attention paid to the case of the existence of invariant volumes.
-Particular attention is given to impact systems where the continuous dynamics are Lagrangian and subject to nonholonomic constraints.
-Additionally, we demonstrate that the existence of a smooth invariant volume severely inhibits Zeno behavior.
+Particular attention is given to impact systems where the continuous dynamics are Lagrangian and subject to nonholonomic constraints. {A celebrated result for volume-preserving dynamical systems is Poincar\'{e} recurrence.
+In order to be recurrent, trajectories need to exist for long periods of time, which can be controlled in continuous-time systems through e.g. compactness.
+For hybrid systems, an additional mechanism can occur which breaks long-time existence: Zeno (infinitely many discrete transitions in a finite amount of time).
+We demonstrate that the existence of a smooth invariant volume severely inhibits Zeno behavior; hybrid systems with the ``boundary identity property'' along with an invariant volume-form have almost no Zeno trajectories (although Zeno trajectories can still exist).
+This leads to the result that many billiards (e.g. the classical point, the rolling disk, and the rolling ball) are recurrent independent on the shape of the compact table-top.}